Skip to Content

 211 East 63rd Street, TH (Elliman)

-Hardwood Floor Replacement
+Hardwood Floor Refinish

-NAR Cost Recovery Estimate: 106%
+NAR Cost Recovery Estimate: 147%

 Remodeling's Cost vs. Value Report (New York City): No data available

-According to the National Association of Realtors’ 2019 Remodeling Impact Report, replacing old hardwood floors is one renovation that is nearly certain to yield a full return on investment - their estimate suggests that owners may even make money in the process.
+Separately, completely replacing old hardwood floors in one renovation is also nearly certain to yield a full return on investment - their estimate of 118% ROI suggests that owners may even make money in the process.
 The reason for this is simple.
 First, replacing all the floors in a property typically means packing up, storing one's belongings for one to two weeks, and temporarily moving out.
 Naturally, this is an inconvenience most people want to avoid.
 As a result, when buying, it is always more appealing to purchase a unit that already has quality hardwood floors.
 Second, unlike bathroom tiles or kitchen appliances, hardwood floors generally look the same (unless the owner has chosen to go with an unusual stain or esoteric design).
 As a result, good-quality hardwood is likely to appeal to the taste of nearly any buyer.

 The Brevoort, 11 Fifth Avenue, #V8 (Elliman)